Editorial Team

 Christina Chambers, Ph.D., University of California, San Diego, United States.
 Dr Christina Chambers is employed full-time by the University of California San Diego where she is a Professor in the Department of Pediatrics with joint appointments in Family and Preventive Medicine and the Skaggs School of Pharmacy and Pharmaceutical Sciences.
 She directs the California Pregnancy Risk Information Line, and directs a North American research center located at the University of California focused on the safety of medications and vaccines in pregnancy.
 Her work and travel are funded by NIAAA, NIGMS, AHRQ, the U.S. Department of Health and Human Services Biomedical Advanced Research and Development Authority, the State of California, and several pharmaceutical companies.

 Heng (Jason) Jiang, Ph.D., Department of Public Health and the Centre for Alcohol Policy Research (CAPR), School of Psychology and Public Health, La Trobe University, Australia.
-Dr Jiang is a is a Health Economist and Senior Research Fellow at Department of Public Health and the Centre for Alcohol Policy Research, La Trobe University.
-He conducts quantitative and economic analyses in relation to the harmful use of alcohol, tobacco and other drugs, with particular research interest on estimating impacts of policy or program interventions on alcohol, tobacco and drug use, and related social and health issues.
-His research also covers links between health risk factors, and non-communicable diseases and injuries.
+Dr Jiang is a is a Health Economist and Associate Professor at Department of Public Health and the Centre for Alcohol Policy Research, La Trobe University.
+He conducts quantitative and economic analyses related to health risk factors or behaviours, health policy and interventions.
+Dr. Jiang has a particular research interest in estimating the impacts of policy or program interventions on alcohol, tobacco and drug use, as well as gambling problem, and the related social and health issues.
+He also examines the associations between health risk factors and non-communicable diseases and injuries.

 Florian Labhart, Ph.D., Addiction Switzerland, Lausanne, Switzerland.
-Florian Labhart is a project leader at the research department of Addiction Switzerland, in Lausanne, Switzerland.
+Florian Labhart is a senior project leader at the research department of Addiction Switzerland, in Lausanne, Switzerland.
 His research interests focus mainly on the social epidemiology of alcohol and other substance use.
-They include the identification of contextual determinants of risky alcohol use, the development of data collection methods to collect event-level data on drinking behaviours, the monitoring of opioid agonist (substitution) treatments, the analysis of population-based survey, as well as the living conditions of populations suffering from addiction.
+They include the identification of social and contextual determinants of risky substance use and of drinking during pregnancy, the monitoring of opioid agonist treatments, as well as the living conditions of populations suffering from addiction.

 Dr Rachel O'Donnell, Institute for Social Marketing and Health, University of Stirling, Scotland.
 Dr Rachel O’Donnell is a Research Fellow with over 15 years’ experience of conducting qualitative research.
 Her current areas of research interest including alcohol licensing, alcohol availability, no- and low-alcohol products and the evaluation of alcohol policies.
 Rachel also has longstanding experience of working in tobacco control, developing and evaluating health behaviour change interventions to reduce parental smoking in the home.
 She also has expertise in working with seldom heard groups (including prison populations and traveller groups) and incorporating patient and public involvement into the design and conduct of alcohol and tobacco-related research.

-Ilana Pinsky, Ph.D., Mental Health and Substance Use, Pan American Health Organization.
-Dr. Ilana Pinsky is a consultant at the Mental Health and Substance Use, Pan American Health Organization.
-She is also a visiting scholar at the Center of Alcohol and Drug Studies at Rutgers University.
+Ilana Pinsky, Ph.D., Mental Health and Substance Use, Fiocruz.
+Dr. Ilana Pinsky is a researcher at Fiocruz, Brazil and a visiting scholar at the Center of Alcohol and Drug Studies at Rutgers University.
+She was a consultant at the Mental Health and Substance Use, Pan American Health Organization and at the Less Alcohol Unit, World Health Organization.
 Ilana is a clinical psychologist, originally from Brazil, where she held positions at the Federal University of Sao Paulo, Brazil.
 Her research interests focus especially on alcohol policies, including alcohol marketing and commercial determinants of health.

 Monica Swahn, Ph.D., Dean and Professor of Health Promotion and Physical Education in the Wellstar College of Health and Human Services at Kennesaw State University in the USA.
 She is trained as a psychiatric/alcohol epidemiologist and her main research interests pertain to health risk behaviors and disparities, focusing on the structural drivers and social determinants of alcohol use, violence and HIV/AIDS.
 She is committed to strengthening research and capacity building for alcohol prevention and mental health care in low-resource settings.

-Ilona Tamutienė, Ph.D., Department of Public Administration, Faculty of Political Science and Diplomacy, University of Vytautas Magnus University, Lithuania.
-Dr Ilona Tamutienė is a Professor and Senior Researcher in the Department of Public Administration at the Vytautas Magnus University.
+Ilona Tamutienė, Ph.D., University of Vytautas Magnus University, Lithuania.
+Dr Ilona Tamutienė is a Professor at the Department of Public Administration, Faculty of Political Science and Diplomacy, and Senior Researcher at the Vytautas Kavolis Transdiciplinary Social and Humanities Research Institute at the Vytautas Magnus University.
 She is conducting research on alcohol’s harms to others, alcohol policy, and institutional response to a problem of harm, especially to children.

-Samantha Wells, Ph.D., Centre for Addiction and Mental Health (CAMH) Institute for Mental Health Policy Research, Canada.
-Dr Samantha Wells is a Senior Scientist and Senior Director of the Institute for Mental Health Policy Research at the Centre for Addiction and Mental Health.
-She is also an Associate Professor in the Clinical Public Health Division at the Dalla Lana School of Public Health at the University of Toronto and Adjunct Associate Professor in the Department of Epidemiology and Biostatistics at Western University, and an Adjunct Associate Professor in the School of Psychology at Deakin University in Australia.
+Samantha Wells, Ph.D., Centre for Addiction and Mental Health (CAMH), Institute for Mental Health Policy Research, Canada.
+Dr Samantha Wells is a Senior Scientist and Co-Director of the Institute for Mental Health Policy Research at the Centre for Addiction and Mental Health.
+She is also a Professor with the Clinical Public Health Division at the Dalla Lana School of Public Health and the Department of Psychiatry at the University of Toronto and Adjunct Professor in the Department of Epidemiology and Biostatistics at Western University.
+In addition, Dr Wells is an Adjunct Associate Professor in the School of Psychology at Deakin University in Australia.

 Dr. Jinhui Zhao received his medical degree from Harbin Medical University, China, a Post-Graduate Diploma in Demography from Jawaharlal Nehru University, India, a MSc degree in Epidemiology and Diploma in Addiction Studies from the University of Toronto and his PhD in Community Health and Epidemiology from Memorial University of Newfoundland, Canada.
 He is currently working as scientist at the University of Victoria Canadian Institute for Substance Use Research (CISUR), Victoria, British Columbia, Canada.
 His research interests include epidemiology and statistics of substance use (alcohol, cigarette, illicit drugs and gambling).